 GIF Best Practices

-The conversation around how to create a GIF always boils down to the same keynote: the balancing act between exporting the smallest GIF file size with the “best you can work with” GIF quality.
-There’s no default equalizer or one-size-fits-all solution for this dilemma.
-So, the best we can do is follow a set of GIF best practices, to the extent that they apply to each use case.
+GIF best practices are a set of guidelines that will help you export the smallest GIF file size with the “best you can work with” GIF quality.
+There’s no one-size-fits-all solution for this dilemma.
+So, the best we can do is follow these best practices, to the extent that they apply to each use case.

 The intended use for your animated GIF plays a major role in how you tailor these practices.
 There are a few considerations to take into account: